Mikiso Hane: Education at Yale

 After World War II ended, Hane began a bachelor's degree at Yale.
 He gravitated towards history courses and was taught by Bernard Knox, Robert Lopez, and Samuel Bemis.
 In 1947, he had kidney problems and took a year off of work.
 He soon met Rose Kanemoto, who was working as a doctor's assistant.
 They married in 1948.
 They had two daughters, named Laurie and Jennifer.
 He earned his B.A. in 1952 and went on to finish a master's degree in 1953.
 In graduate school, he took courses with Professor Vernadsky, Hajo Holborn, and Franklin Le van Baumer, who inspired Hane to write a dissertation on the influence of English liberalism on Meiji Japan in the 1868-1890 period.

 During 1957 and 1958, Hane was a Fulbright research fellow at Tokyo University, assigned to Masao Maruyama.
 Just after Sputnik was launched, one of his friends who was in the air force told him to travel on the Siberian railway and take photos of the various train stops, and so, doubting this plan, he visited the Soviet Embassy in Tokyo, where he was immediately dismissed.
 Later, when working at Knox College, an FBI agent called him out of his office to ask him why he had gone to the Soviet Union, and Hane cleared up the confusion, explaining that he had just gone to the embassy to ask a question about traveling to Siberia.
-In 1958 and 1959, he became a student at the University of Munich, Germany, in the field of language, to study concepts which he would use while translating one of Maruyama's works.
-Hane earned his BA (1952), M.A (1953), and Ph.D.
-(1957) from Yale.
+In 1958 and 1959, he became a student at LMU Munich, Germany, in the field of language, to study concepts which he would use while translating one of Maruyama's works.
+Hane earned his B.A.
+(1952), M.A.
+(1953), and Ph.D.
+(1957) from Yale University.